kirkstrobeck/whatismarkdown.com/_includes/README.md

 - [SquareSpace](http://www.squarespace.com/display/ShowHelp?section=Markdown) - Formatting guide
 - [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) - The original guide by the author
 - [Lots more..](https://www.google.com/#q=markdown+syntax)

-###Huh?

-[Markdown](http://daringfireball.net/projects/markdown/) was made by [John Gruber](http://daringfireball.net/), and he says..

-> Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

 ###I still don't understand